 Assistant Director, Academic Services

 Dr. Crawford is a public health professional with experience in health planning, program management, evaluation and oversight.

 Dahl-Popolizio has more than 20 years of experience as an occupational therapist (OT).
 Her research foci: OT in population health management, and on the integrated interprofessional primary care team.

-Ayoub Daliri's research is focused on understanding neural mechanisms underlying speech production and stuttering, using a combination of electrophysiological/neuroimaging, behavioral, and computational approaches.
+Ayoub Daliri's research is focused on understanding neural mechanisms underlying speech production and stuttering.

 Der Ananian's research interests involve the promotion of physical activity for older adults with emphasis on utilizing physical activity as a secondary prevention strategy for chronic illnesses.